mattyonweb/fiume/README.md

 ### What it can do

--   Download of single-file torrents from multiple peers!
+-   Download of single-file torrents!
--   Manage more than one .torrent at a time
+-   Can manage more than one .torrent download at a time
 -   Save download state beetwen sessions, and start again at a later time
 -   Reach acceptable speed downloads (achives maximum download speed on my home connections, ie. 6MBytes/s)
 -   Offer a basic CLI

 ### What it can NOT do